MaxLEAF3824/SofT-GRPO-master/README.md

 - [Soft-Thinking](https://github.com/eric-ai-lab/Soft-Thinking): The codebase we built upon.
 Thanks for their wonderful work.
 - [verl-0.4.x](https://github.com/volcengine/verl/tree/v0.4.x): Our work is based on this codebase as well.
 - [SIM-CoT](https://github.com/InternLM/SIM-CoT): We use their template for README.md!
-- [Yu Gu](https://github.com/kuangrepi): Undergraduate student from Nanjing University, volunteer for helping in code Re-organization!
+- [Yu Gu](https://github.com/kuangrepi): Undergraduate student from Nanjing University, volunteer for helping in code re-organization!